 The Final Cut

-Knowing the angle to cut is also important.
-But, again, this should be done in such a way that it follows the branch collar slant.
-Then, you can work from whichever side (top or bottom) that feels more comfortable.
+It is also necessary to be aware of the angle at which to cut.
+However, this should be done in such a way that it follows the slant of the branch collar.
+After that, you can choose to work from whichever side (the top or the bottom) is more convenient for you.

 Target The Dormant Season

 There is a season in which the vast majority of trees are in a dormant state.
 Nevertheless, the wintertime is unquestionably the period of time to which we are talking.
 At this time of year, the majority of trees enter a dormant state, and there is very little movement.